BuiltonDev/javascript-sdk/README.md

 ## Common classes and methods

+The methods and classes used here are matching the API ones, you can find more details about them in the (API documentation)[https://shareactorio.github.io/slate/].

 |       **Classes**       |                                           |                                  User                                 |                            Provider                            |                             Order                            |                            Payment                            |                            Payment Method                            |                            Product                            | Tag |                            Company                            |
 |:-----------------------:|-------------------------------------------|:---------------------------------------------------------------------:|:--------------------------------------------------------------:|:------------------------------------------------------------:|:-------------------------------------------------------------:|:--------------------------------------------------------------------:|:-------------------------------------------------------------:|:---:|:-------------------------------------------------------------:|